 Professor Salerno was an Adjunct and Visiting Professor at the University of California, Davis School of Law (1993 to 1996).
 He was a Fulbright Scholar in Italy (Rome) during the 1995 fall semester and continues to make annual trips to Italy lecturing about US law.
 He was a Visiting Professor at the University of San Diego School of Law (Summer 2007) and the Instituto Tecnológico Autónomo de México, México D.F.
 (Summer 2006).
-From March 2007 to July 2008 he was the Executive Director of the California Fair Political Practices Commission.
+From March 2007 to July 2008, he served as the Executive Director of the California Fair Political Practices Commission.

 UC Davis School of Law 1979